WICG/spatial-navigation/README.md

 This repository is for supportive tools such as polyfill, demo, and relevant documents.
 The spatial navigation [spec](https://drafts.csswg.org/css-nav-1/) has been migrated from WICG to CSS WG as an official draft according to the [decision](https://www.w3.org/2018/10/23-css-minutes.html#item01) at the CSS WG meeting in TPAC 2018.

-You can raise an spec issue in [CSS WG](https://github.com/w3c/csswg-drafts/labels/css-nav-1), but also raise others(polyfill, demo, ideas) in [WICG](https://github.com/WICG/spatial-navigation/issues) here.
+You can raise a spec issue in [CSS WG](https://github.com/w3c/csswg-drafts/labels/css-nav-1), but also raise others(polyfill, demo, ideas) in [WICG](https://github.com/WICG/spatial-navigation/issues) here.

 ## Details
 * Read the [Spec](https://drafts.csswg.org/css-nav-1/)